isabella232/dynamic-media-classic.en-1/help/system-requirements-media-portal.md

 ---
-title: System requirements
+title: System requirements for Media Portal in Adobe Dynamic Media Classic
-description: Learn about the system requirements for the best experience using Media Portal.
+description: Learn about the system requirements for the best experience using Media Portal in Adobe Dynamic Media Classic.
 uuid: e870b198-19ae-4647-8833-2764358de53d
 contentOwner: admin
 content-type: reference